 3. Be an influencer.

 It’s important to understand, what you really sell is not the product itself, but the experience of using it.
 If you define your values first, your clients can reflect your merits.
 When you create a brand community, you find more like-minded people.
-So let the customers be involved and express their unique personalities through your products.
+Allow customers to be involved and express their unique personalities through your products.
 People are willing to pay more for becoming a part of a social community and to represent the special way of thinking.
 Share your tips and ideas on how to become better via social networks, blogs and word of mouth.

 - Can you link a lifestyle to the brand(s) you sell?